elhafizzo/unifi-tv/README.md

 # What's this?
 This is a m3u8 playlist file for Unifi playTV / Unifi TV.
 These links don't use normal HLS / MPEG-TS Livestreams, instead, using encrypted ones (MPEG-DASH).
-Remember, this guide is not used to bypass DRM and doesn't provide Free Links - you need your own account.
+Remember, this guide is not used to bypass DRM and doesn't provide Free Links - you need your own unifi TV subscription.

 Note that this is also another way to watch Unifi TV through TiviMate through Telekom Malaysia's official servers.
 It is not required to install the official Unifi TV app.